celphin/Dryas_GenomeBC/3_Metilene/Metilene_README.md

 ## Todo for Folder:
-1. Create file for metilene download and R download
+1. Potentially make all scripts to sbatch runnable with slurm specifications and modules premade into the files?
-2. Potentially make all scripts to sbatch runnable with slurm specifications and modules premade into the files?
+2. Remove redundant cross over with bedgraph intersection file in site specific notes ??
-3. Remove redundant cross over with bedgraph intersection file in site specific notes ??
+3. Double check that all information is complete
-4. Double check that all information is complete
+4. Make copy output file (copies over all intermediate files that may be neccessary)